-Credit risk as at 31 December 2020 comprised 2.4% (2019: 2.6%) for the Company of the undiversified basic SCR.
+Credit risk for the Company as at 31 December 2022 comprised 2.7% (2021: 2.6%) of the undiversified basic SCR.
 The Company's material credit risk exposures are to reinsurers, brokers and policyholders through their insurance underwriting activities.

-COVID-19 caused significant uncertainty in the global economy in 2020 and certain reinsurers reported underwriting losses as a result of the pandemic.
-There were no material downgrades to the credit ratings of the Company's reinsurer counterparties.
+There were no material downgrades to the credit ratings of the Company's reinsurer or investment counterparties during the year.
 All counterparty credit ratings remained within the Company's risk appetite.